Inayatullah Khan Mashriqi

-Around 1930, he founded the Khaksar Movement. aiming to advance the condition of the masses irrespective of any faith, sect, or religion.
+Around 1930, he founded the Khaksar Movement, aiming both to revive Islam among Muslims as well as to advance the condition of the masses irrespective of any faith, sect, or religion.

 Early years

 Background

-Inayatullah Khan Mashriqi was born on 25 August 1888 to a Rajput family in Amritsar.
+Inayatullah Khan Mashriqi was born on 25 August 1888 to a Punjabi Rajput family from Amritsar.
 Mashriqi's father Khan Ata Muhammad Khan was an educated man of wealth who owned a bi-weekly publication, Vakil, in Amritsar.
-His forefathers had held high government positions during the Mughal Empire and Sikh Empires.
+His forefathers had held high government positions during the Mughal and Sikh Empires.
 Because of his father's position he came into contact with a range of well-known luminaries including Jamāl al-Dīn al-Afghānī, Sir Syed Ahmad Khan, and Shibli Nomani as a young man.

 Education

 Mashriqi was educated initially at home before attending schools in Amritsar.
 From an early age, he showed a passion for mathematics.
 After completing his Bachelor of Arts degree with First Class honours at Forman Christian College in Lahore, he completed his master's degree in mathematics from the University of the Punjab, taking a First Class for the first time in the history of the university.

 In 1907 he moved to England, where he matriculated at Christ's College, Cambridge, to read for the mathematics tripos.
 He was awarded a college foundation scholarship in May 1908.
 In June 1909 he was awarded first class honours in Mathematics Part I, being placed joint 27th out of 31 on the list of wranglers.
 For the next two years, he read for the oriental languages tripos in parallel to the natural sciences tripos, gaining first class honours in the former, and third class in the latter.

 After three years' residence at Cambridge he had qualified for a Bachelor of Arts degree, which he took in 1910.
 In 1912 he completed a fourth tripos in mechanical sciences, and was placed in the second class.
 At the time he was believed to be the first man of any nationality to achieve honours in four different Triposes, and was lauded in national newspapers across the UK.
 The next year, Mashriqi was conferred with a DPhil in mathematics receiving a gold medal at his doctoral graduation ceremony.

 He left Cambridge and returned to India in December 1912.
 During his stay in Cambridge his religious and scientific conviction was inspired by the works and concepts of Professor Sir James Jeans.